pkuwwt/my_reading_notes/programming-language/js-faq.md

 Source : https://stackoverflow.com/questions/16383795/difference-between-module-exports-and-exports-in-the-commonjs-module-system

 ## How to import all exports of a file as an object.
-`import * as object name from ‘./file.js’` is used to import all exported members as an object.
+`import * as objectname from ‘./file.js’` is used to import all exported members as an object.
 You can simply access the exported variables or methods using dot (.) operator of the object.

 Example: